redezvous2004/RoWSFormer-custom-reproduction/README.md

 - **Encoder** — embeds a 64-bit binary watermark into a cover image using a U-Net-style architecture built with Swin Transformer blocks.
 - **Noise Layer** — simulates real-world image distortions (geometric & non-geometric attacks) during training.
 - **Decoder** — extracts the watermark from a (potentially attacked) watermarked image.
-- **3-Phase Training** — follows the paper's progressive training strategy for stable convergence.
+- **3-Phase Training** — progressive training strategy for stable convergence.

 ---